jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) if the person owns the land, the person disposes of the land:
   (b) if the person does not own the land, the person ceases carrying on the business on the land.
-Amount of deduction other than under subsections (6) and (7) (4) For expenditure to which subsections (6) and (7) do not apply for the income year, the amount of the deduction under subsection (2) is calculated using the formula— 1.2 × rate × diminished value.
+Amount of deduction other than under subsections (6) and (7) (4) For expenditure to which subsections (6) and (7) do not apply for the income year, the amount of the deduction under subsection (2) is calculated using the formula—1.2 × rate × diminished value.
 Definition of items in formula
 (5) In the formula,—
   (a) rate is the percentage rate determined for the kind of listed horticultural plant by the Commissioner under section 91AAB of the Tax Administration Act 1994: